On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Introduction

-Within the general framework of graph coloring problems there exists an important class of problems that is related to the frequency assignment problem: for a given set of transmitters (which are represented by the vertices of a graph) and their adjacency (i.e. adjacent transmitters are close enough or have strong enough signal), assign the frequency bands to the transmitters in a way that keeps interference below a defined level while minimizing total frequency span.
-In some applications it makes sense to distinguish a certain substructure of the network (called the \emph{backbone}), designed as the most important part for the communication, so it has to meet additional restrictions on the assignment.
+Within the general framework of graph coloring problems, there exists an important class of problems that is related to the frequency assignment problem: for a given set of transmitters (which are represented by the vertices of a graph) and their adjacency (i.e. adjacent transmitters are close enough or have a signal which is strong enough), assign the frequency bands to the transmitters in a way that keeps interference below a defined level while minimizing the total frequency span.
+In some applications, it makes sense to distinguish a certain substructure of the network (called the \emph{backbone}), designed as the most important part of communication, so it has to meet additional restrictions on the assignment.

 This leads us to the backbone coloring problem, introduced by Broersma in \cite{broersma2007backbone}.
 First, let us define formally the backbone coloring, using a standard graph notation, e.g. from \cite{murty2008graph}: \begin{definition} Let $G$ be a graph and $H$ be a subgraph of $G$ with $V(G) = V(H)$.
 Let also $\lambda \in \mathbb{N}_+$, $\lambda \ge 2$.
 The \emph{$\lambda$-backbone coloring} of $G$ with backbone $H$ is defined as a function $c\colon V(G) \to \mathbb{N}_+$ such that \begin{itemize} \item $c(u) \neq c(v)$ for every $uv \in E(G)$, \item $|c(u) - c(v)| \ge \lambda$ for every $uv \in E(H)$. \end{itemize} \end{definition} Note that it differs from the vertex coloring problem in important ways: in an optimal $\lambda$-backbone coloring (i.e. using a minimum number of colors) the ordering of the colors matters, therefore we might observe that some smaller colors are not used while the larger ones are in use.